nemarvin/nemarvin.github.io/DigitalHistoryResources.md

 * * *

-**Corpus of Early Francophone Literature from the Indian Ocean, Written and Oral, from the Origins to Independence (18th century– 1960)/Corpus de la Première Littérature francophone de l’océan Indien, écrite et orale, des origines aux indépendances (18e siècle–1960).** This database makes available the French- and creole-language literatures of the Indian Ocean, both written and oral, and is an invaluable resource for literary scholars and historians.
-Some of the most famous poets in the French language were born on Réunion (including Évariste de Parny, Guillaume Bertin, and Auguste Lacaussade); others, like the novelist Bernardin de Saint-Pierre, had spent time in the Mascarenes.
+**Corpus of Early Francophone Literature from the Indian Ocean, Written and Oral, from the Origins to Independence (18th century– 1960)/Corpus de la Première Littérature francophone de l’océan Indien, écrite et orale, des origines aux indépendances (18e siècle–1960).** This database makes available the French- and creole-language literatures of the Indian Ocean, both written and oral, and is an invaluable resource for literary scholars and historians.
+Some of the most famous poets in the French language were born on Réunion (including Évariste de Parny, Guillaume Bertin, and Auguste Lacaussade); others, like the novelist Bernardin de Saint-Pierre, had spent time in the Mascarenes.
 In all cases, the colonial experiences of these authors influenced their writing.

 * * *